Historical Society of Cheshire County

 - Continue to explore a possible partnership with other Cheshire County collections, including the possibility of an Industrial Heritage Museum

-Objective 9—Study and refine the collections of the Society.
+Objective 8—Study and refine the collections of the Society.
 Improve collections storage and update cataloging in order to maximize efficiency, preservation, and access to collections

-- Complete the reorganization of collection storage areas by 2013
+- Complete the reorganization of collection storage areas.

 - Upgrade shelving and archival storage units

-- Place catalogs and finding aids on the internet to improve accessibility of the Historical Society’s collections
+- Finalize the placement of catalogs and finding aids on the internet to improve accessibility of HSCC collections

-Objective 10—Increase income through membership development, annual contributions, and planned gifts
+Objective 9—Increase income through membership development, annual contributions, and planned gifts

 - Create a development plan with specific membership and dollar goals.